Born: October 19. 1944

 William P. Melchionni was born October 19, 1944 in Philadelphia and grew up with his three brothers across the river in Pennsauken Township.
 Their father encouraged the boys to play basketball, eventually paving much of their backyard and installing lights.
 It didn’t make the Melchionnis neighborhood favorites, but all four kids ended up earning college scholarships.

 Quick, smart and coordinated, Bill was the best of the bunch—a standout in basketball as a boy despite being small for his age.
-Eventually, he became the star of the Bishop Eustace Prep team.
+Eventually, he became the star of Don Casey's Bishop Eustace Prep team.
 He led the Crusaders to a pair of state private school titles and sprouted to six feet as a senior, earning a scholarship to Villanova.
 The level of competition among the Philadelphia schools was fierce, which appealed to Bill.
 He especially looked forward to sharing backcourt duties with Wali Jones, who nicknamed him Cyclops because of his fine shooting eye.

 At Villanova, Bill ran coach Jack Kraft’s offense from 1963–64 to 1965–66.
 In Bill’s sophomore year, the Wildcats went 24–4 and reached the East Regional of the NCAA Tournament , falling to Duke.
 Bill’s younger brother, Gary, would go on to captain the Duke team in the early 70s.
 In 1964–65, the Wildcats reached the finals of the NIT, losing to St. John’s 55–51.
 Villanova returned to the NIT in Bill’s senior year.
 He was named the tournament’s outstanding player even though the Wildcats lost to NYU in the semis.
 He’d averaged over 30 points and was the first player to earn MVP honors from a non-winning school.
 For his varsity career, Bill averaged just under 20 points a game.